Blank Space: Live performances and other versions

-Swift performed "Blank Space" during the "1989 Secret Session", live streamed by Yahoo! and iHeartRadio on October 27, 2014.
-Swift premiered the song on television at the 2014 American Music Awards, where she recreated the narrative of the music video, acting as a psychopathic woman who acts erratically towards her boyfriend.
+Swift first performed "Blank Space" during a show at a rooftop in Manhattan celebrating the album's release on October 27, 2014, broadcast by Yahoo! and iHeartRadio with a light show provided by the Empire State Building.
+She premiered the song on television at the 2014 American Music Awards, where she recreated the narrative of the music video, acting as a psychopathic woman who acts erratically towards her boyfriend.
 She again performed the song on The Voice on November 25, at the 2014 Victoria's Secret Fashion Show on December 2, and during Capital FM's Jingle Bell Ball 2014 in London, broadcast on December 5.

 On February 25, 2015, Swift opened the 2015 Brit Awards with a rendition of "Blank Space".
 At the beginning of the performance, Swift sang the song in front of a white background featuring silhouettes of backup dancers.
 The song was part of the set lists for three of Swift's concert tours—the 1989 World Tour (2015), Reputation Stadium Tour (2018), and the Eras Tour (2023–2024).
 On September 9, 2019, Swift performed the song at the City of Lover one-off concert in Paris, France.
 She performed the song again at the We Can Survive charity concert on October 19, 2019, in Los Angeles.
 At the 2019 American Music Awards, where Swift was honored Artist of the Decade, she performed "Blank Space" as part of a medley of her hits.
 She again performed the song at Capital FM's Jingle Bell Ball 2019 in London, and at iHeartRadio Z100's Jingle Ball 2019 in New York City.

 Following the song's debut at the 2014 American Music Awards, the rapper Pitbull uploaded a remix featuring his rap verse to SoundCloud on December 15, 2014.
 The retro music group Postmodern Jukebox transformed the song into a 1940s-inspired track in their cover, and the rock band Imagine Dragons performed a slowed down rendition of the song sampling Ben E. King's "Stand by Me" at BBC Radio 1 Live Lounge in February 2015.
 I Prevail, another rock band, released a post-hardcore cover of "Blank Space" as their debut single in December 2014.
 The cover reached number nine on Billboard Hot Rock Songs and number 90 on the Billboard Hot 100, and received a platinum certification by the RIAA, which denotes one million track-equivalent units.
 It was also certified platinum by the Australian Recording Industry Association (ARIA) in 2025.

 The rock singer Ryan Adams covered "Blank Space" on his 2015 track-by-track cover album of Swift's 1989.
 On his rendition, Adams incorporated stripped-down, acoustic string instruments, contrasting the original's electronic production.
 The indie singer Father John Misty released a cover version of the song in the style of the rock band the Velvet Underground in 2015.
 The cover is a reinterpretation of Adams's version and is built on the melody of the song "I'm Waiting for the Man".